cjain2015/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository lists the R code and documentation files for final course project for Getting and Cleaning Data

-A full description of the data used in this project can be found at The UCI Machine Learning Repository The dataset being used is: Human Activity Recognition Using Smartphones https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+A full description of the data used in this project can be found at The UCI Machine Learning Repository The dataset being used is: Human Activity Recognition Using Smartphones found at - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 This project goal is to collect data from internet and cleaning it to produce a tidy data set so that it can be used for subsequent analysis.

-# Listing of the project instructions:
+# Project instructions:

 Create R script called run_analysis.R that does the following.
 1. Merges the training and the test sets to create one data set.